The page covers:

 of S. Maria ai Monti.
 He was brought to a nearby house where

 he passed away that same day.
-Later on the room where he died was turned into a small chapel (more on St. Benedict Joseph Labre - external link - it opens in another window).
+Later on the room where he died was turned into a small chapel.
+He was canonized in 1881.

-The narrow street behind the house is named after a Roman relief showing a griffin, a mythological animal often portrayed on the short sides of sarcophagi (you may wish to see that on a sarcophagus at S. Saba).
+The narrow street behind the house is named after a Roman relief showing a griffin, a mythological animal which was often portrayed in decorative friezes (e.g. at Basilica Ulpia).

 (left) Detail of a house in Piazza alli Monti; (right) detail of Casa Stefanoni